vipinvkmenon/terraform-exporter-btp/README.md

 1. The system will store the binary as `btptfexporter` (`btptfexporter.exe` in case of Windows) in the default binary path of your Go installation `$GOPATH/bin`.

+   > > [!TIP]
-   > **Note** - You find the value of the GOPATH via `go env GOPATH`
+   > You find the value of the GOPATH via `go env GOPATH`

 #### Troubleshooting

 ##### Binary not executable (MacOS or Linux)

-In case you get an error that the binary is not executable, naviigate to the location of the binary and execute the following command:
+In case you get an error that the binary is not executable, navigate to the location of the binary and execute the following command:

 ```bash
 chomd +x btptfexporter